discatte/povray_tools_and_trinkets/README.md

-# povray tools and trinkets
+# POV-Ray Tools and Trinkets 🛠️🔺🟢💎
 a collection of old povray tools from various sources (newsgroup, cdrom, oldweb)

 ##### SoftText